Aranmanai 4: Plot

 In Assam, a priest and his daughter travel by boat to a temple during a festival.
 When the daughter is injured and her blood spills into the river, it releases Baak, a shapeshifting demon.
 Baak kills the daughter and assumes her form.
 The priest then traps Baak's soul in a vessel, forcing it to take his daughter's place permanently for the sake of his wife.
 The scene shifts to a village where Selvi and her husband, Santhosh, live with their children, Sakthi and Saravanan Jr. Santhosh dies of a heart attack in the forest, and Selvi apparently hangs herself in their well.
 Witnessing her deceased mother, Sakthi falls into a coma.
 Upon hearing of the deaths, Selvi's brother, Saravanan, an advocate, visits the grieving children along with his aunt.
 In the village, the zamindar's granddaughter, Maaya, a doctor, is assigned to care for Sakthi.
 Soon, they start experiencing paranormal activities in the house.
-One day, Maaya encounter a spirit infront of Shakthi's bed, and conveyed this to Saravanan 's aunt, but she tells her to hide this to others for sell the palace, and to build hospital for Maaya, she also agrees for it.
+One day, Maaya encounter a spirit in front of Shakthi's bed, and conveyed this to Saravanan 's aunt, but she tells her to hide this to others for sell the palace, and to build hospital for Maaya, she also agrees for it.

 Saravanan suspects that Selvi's death was not a suicide and visits the police station with Ravi, the village president's son.
 They are dismissed rudely by the inspector.
 Ravi then shows Saravanan a video of his late brother-in-law being stalked by a swami before his death.
 Later, while they are in their jeep, a spirit attacks, and Saravanan steps out to investigate.
 During this, a spirit looking like Selvi attacks Ravi.
 Hearing Ravi's scream, Saravanan returns to find the jeep and Ravi gone, with only the video camera left behind, showing footage of the swami once again.
 The next morning, Saravanan finds the jeep smashed against a tree with Ravi's corpse on top.
 Initially suspected by the police, Saravanan clears his name using the video camera evidence.
 The police, now convinced, help Saravanan search for the swami's lair, where they find photographs of all the recent victims Selvi, Santhosh, Ravi, and Sakthi.
 Convinced of the swami's guilt, the inspector orders his capture.